stanfordnmbl/osim-rl/README.md

 Please, try to find equivalent libraries for your OS and let us know -- we will put them here.

+**Why there are no energy constraints?**

+Please refer to the issue https://github.com/stanfordnmbl/osim-rl/issues/34.

 **I still have more questions, how can I contact you?**

 For questions related to the challenge please use [the challenge forum](https://www.crowdai.org/challenges/nips-2017-learning-to-run/topics).